msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 * Quandl

 About half didn't provide real-time or delayed prices (they only had historical) and/or didn't provide enough fundamental/technical signals.
-Also some we far too expensive ($15k+ pa).
+Also some were far too expensive ($15k+ pa).
-And one didn't respond (Reuters, disappointingly I'm looking at you).
+And one didn't respond (Reuters, disappointingly, I'm looking at you).

-**The stand out winner was DTN** (although subsequently we found out their fundamental/technical data was incomplete and we've had to pivot to modelling US stocks, rather the UK but they may introduce enhanced UK data in the future).
+**The stand out winner was DTN** (although subsequently we found out their fundamental/technical data was incomplete for UK stocks and we had to pivot to US stocks to complete the MVP - they might resolve this issue).

 Data source problem solved... but not quite.
-They don't provide an internet API, they only provide a proxy agent that runs on the host machine, which you can communicate with via a TCP/IP socket...
+DTN don't provide an internet API, they only provide a proxy agent that runs on a host machine, which you can communicate with locally via a TCP/IP socket...

 So I had a new host of problems... i). write a streaming socket client in js and ii). workout how to run this IQFeed agent in "production".

-Writing the client was relatively easy. i). write a pretty wrapper around `net.Socket`, ii). connect to a few ports, iii). do an auth handshake and configure their client (using their propriety API) and iv). choose the stocks that I want to watch, and hey presto, I now have a streaming source of data.
-I even wrapped the calls in promises, so you can do: (the example below batches and tracks 6 `socket.write` and `Event: 'data'`)
+Writing the client was relatively easy. i). write a pretty wrapper around `net.Socket`, ii). connect to a few ports, iii). do an auth handshake and configure their client (using their propriety streaming API) and iv). choose the stocks that I want to watch, and hey presto, I now have a streaming source of data.
+I even wrapped the calls in promises, so you can do: (the example below batches and tracks 6 `socket.write` and `Event: 'data' events`)

 ```js
 iqFeedClient.getLatest(['AAPL', 'GOOGL'])